JRM232324/JuanRafael77.github.io/projects/dissertation.md

 ## Project Management

-The project was managed using the **MoSCoW prioritisation framework**, allowing requirements to be separated into Must Have, Should Have, Could Have and Won't Have categories.
+The project was managed via the use of the MoSCoW prioritisation framework, which allowed me to set objectives and  separate them into Must Have, Should Have, Could Have and Won't Have categories.

-The scope of the project changed considerably as the research progressed.
-Rather than continuing with an overly broad cybersecurity topic, I refined the research question to create a more focused and achievable study.
+Overall it helped manage the project as it developed, the ease of setting new objectives with this planning framework allowed me to refine my goals to create a more focused and achievable study.

 This required adapting the research methodology and analysis process when challenges arose.
 For example, the original plan involved using NVivo for qualitative analysis, but software issues resulted in ATLAS.ti being adopted instead.